fons3517/eCommerce-backEnd-Banking-Sys/README.md

 ## Description:

-ECOMMERCE-BACKEND-BANKING-SYSTEM is an online ecommerce business that stores information such as inventory, cost, product names and stores them all inside of a dynamically interactive database.
-It also has built in security functions to safely handle your sensitive information.
+ECOMMERCE-BACKEND-BANKING-SYSTEM is an online ecommerce business application that stores information such as inventory, cost, product names and stores them inside of an interactive database.
+It also has built in security functions to safely handle sensitive information.

 ### Table of Contents